 - Loss of taste or smell is more specifically associated with COVID.

 - It’s not always possible to tell which virus is causing symptoms without a test, however most people with cold symptoms do not need to be tested for RSV.
 There is no specific treatment, and no need to visit a doctor, urgent care or emergency department to get tested for RSV if you are having mild to moderate cold symptoms.

 How do I treat RSV?

-- At-home treatment includes gentle suctioning of the nose to make breathing and feeding easier, a cool mist humidifier, medications like acetaminophen and ibuprofen to treat fever, and making sure to keep hydrated — especially in babies and children.
+- At-home treatment includes gentle suctioning of the nose to make breathing and feeding easier for infants, a cool mist humidifier, medications like acetaminophen and ibuprofen to treat fever, and making sure to keep hydrated — especially in babies and children.
 Babies over the age of 1 year can have honey added to warm fluids to help soothe a sore throat.
 Over-the-counter cold medications are typically not helpful for children under the age of 5 and can have dangerous side effects, so are best avoided.

 - Prevention is critical!
 Handwashing, mask wearing, staying home from work, school or day care when sick and avoiding anyone who has respiratory symptoms are vital in preventing the spread of RSV, influenza and COVID-19.